Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 **Note:** When Azure Identity library credentials are used with Azure service libraries (for example, Azure Blob Storage), the in-memory token caching is active in the `HttpPipeline` layer as well.
 All `TokenCredential` implementations are supported there, including custom implementations external to the Azure Identity library.

+As there are many levels of cache it is not possible to clear the cache.

 ### Persistent token caching

 *Persistent disk token caching* is an opt-in feature in the Azure Identity library.
 The feature allows apps to cache access tokens in an encrypted, persistent storage mechanism.
 As indicated in the following table, the storage mechanism differs across operating systems.